 - Each year group teaches one unit each half term, ensuring coverage and progression.

-- We invite many visitors into Hempland to support our PSHE teaching.
+- We invite visitors into Hempland to support our PSHE teaching.
 For example, Sustrans Stay Bright safety day and Barnados.

 - Children will participate in discussions; sharing their thoughts and listening to others and respecting others opinions and values.